tetreis/zabbix-couchbase-template/README.md

 [] Step 3: Add Couchbase monitoring to the Host
 =====

+First of all, make sure you have Zabbix ports set up between client and server.
+You need port 10050 open on client for incoming connections from server.
+And you need port 10051 open on server for incoming connections from client.

 On Zabbix server web interface, go to Configuration > Hosts and click on the Name of the Couchbase instance you want to monitor (this guide doesn't cover basic addition of servers to Couchbase).